Wellness Policy - BP 5040

 - 54 minutes of physical activity (90% of the CDC recommendation) provided every day which includes 30 minutes of recess and a combination of physical education, school-wide activities and in-classroom activities

-Wellness Initiative schools will also participate in an evaluation process that engages various stakeholders (parents, students, staff, etc.).
+Schools participate in an evaluation process that engages various stakeholders (parents, students, staff, etc.).

 Pilot Project Director: Dr. Mark J. Stock, Deputy Superintendent